KarteekSurampalli/CompariosnScripts/README.md

 I have created these 2 scripts to compare the databases on Datastax Enterprise Cassandra and Astra DB.

-Tables-Columns-Comparison.py
+## Tables-Columns-Comparison.py

-# This Script gets the keyspaces, tables and columns
-# From DSE and Astra DB1, DB2
+-This Script gets the keyspaces, tables and columns -From DSE and Astra DB1, DB2
-# Identifies column mismatches on DSE and Astra for the tables present on both databases
-# Identifies Table mismatches on DSE and Astra and determines if they are required on Astra
+-Identifies column mismatches on DSE and Astra for the tables present on both databases -Identifies Table mismatches on DSE and Astra and determines if they are required on Astra

 1) Change the variable "dir_path" to the desired folder for the output files, "bundle_path" to path where Astra bundles are present.
 2) Execute the python script in terminal